logandgsmith/WashOut/README.md

 Since this project will hold both the client application and the server application there will be node modules in two different places.
 First run `npm install` from the root.
 After this you will run `npm run-script install-all` from the root.
 From now on run this command anytime you want to install all modules again.
 This is a script we have defined in package.json .

 This app can be deployed directly to heroku since there is a script defined in package.json which will automatically handle building and deploying the app.
 For more information on deploying to heroku reference the extra resources at the bottom of this file.

+During development, please make sure to vist `http://localhost:3000/` to see the front-end.
+To access the back-end, you can check `http://localhost:5000/`.

 ## File structure
 #### `client` - Holds the client application